Paris is an exceptionally rich city with regards to history and culture. So it is no surprise that there are so many museums in Paris.

 All of the functional structural elements of the building are color-coded: green pipes are plumbing, blue ducts are for climate control, electrical wires are encased in yellow, and circulation elements and fire safety devices are red.

 5. Jardin des Plantes

-Right in the heart of Paris in the 5th arrondissement is a large botanical garden, which also features 4 large galleries holding specimens of all types of animals.
+Right in the heart of Paris in the 5th arrondissement is a large botanical garden and animal display museum, which also features 4 large galleries, holding specimens of all types of wildlife.

 With everything from large dinosaur bones to whale skeletons and stuffed lions, there is plenty to see for kids and adults alike.

 - Grande galerie de l’Évolution (‘Gallery of Evolution’) which includes over 1000 species of animals big and small.

 - Galerie de Paléontologie et d’Anatomie comparée (‘Gallery of Paleontology and Comparative Anatomy’) displaying over 650 dinosaur remains.